peekxc/spirit_paper/notes/includes/applications.typ

 f(theta, phi) = ((R + r cos(theta)) cos(phi), (R + r cos(theta)) sin(phi), r sin(theta))
 $

-To ensure uniform coverage of $bb(T)$, we evaluate the Rips 1-persistence computation on landmarks via $k$-prefixes of the _greedy permutation_ of a sufficiently dense point sample, for $k$ varying along evenly spaced points from $50$ to $2500$ (yielding complexes with sizes ranging from $2.0 dot 10^4$ to $2.6 dot 10^9$ simplices, respectively).
+To ensure uniform coverage of $bb(T)$, we build the point clouds using $k$-prefixes of the _greedy permutation_ of a dense point sample, for $k$ varying along evenly spaced points from $50$ to $2500$ (yielding complexes with sizes ranging from $2.0 dot 10^4$ to $2.6 dot 10^9$ simplices, respectively).
-For each $k$, we compute the Rips persistence up to the enclosing radius to ensure all pairs with finite persistence are constructed.
+For each $k$, we compute both the persistence of the Rips filtration $K$ up to the enclosing radius using the popular software _Ripser_ @bauer2021ripser and the Jacobi matrix of the $K$'s corresponding combinatorial Laplacian using the Lanczos method, up to degree $abs(K)$.
-The result are summarized in @fig:ripser_vs_laplacian compared to the popular software _Ripser_ @bauer2021ripser.
+To maximize space efficiency, like _Ripser_, we use the _apparent pairs_ optimization to discard zero-persistence pairs (see @sec:apparent-pairs-optimization).
-For an even comparison to _Ripser_, we record the maximum (heap) memory usage of both _Ripser_ and the constant-degree Lanczos method space usage by monitoring all system allocations using the software _Memray_#footnote[See https://bloomberg.github.io/memray/memory.html for an overview of how memory is measured.].
+For a fair comparison in terms of space usage, we record the maximum (heap) memory allocated by tracing all system allocations using the software _Memray_#footnote[See https://bloomberg.github.io/memray/memory.html for an overview of how memory is measured.].
-To isolate the simplices which contribute to the space usage, like _Ripser_, we use the _apparent pairs_ optimization throughout the computation to discard zero-persistence pairs (see @sec:apparent-pairs-optimization).

 It's worth noting the results in @fig:ripser_vs_laplacian carry certain limitations.
 In particular, we only report the memory usage of both methods, rather than the time usage, as the method by Chen and Kerber is too complicated to implement.
 Additionally, _Ripser_ is computing persistence here with respect to $bb(Z) slash 2$ coefficients, whereas we rely on IEEE 64-bit floating precision arithmetic as a proxy for $bb(R)$ (thus the persistence diagrams are not identical).
 For more limitations, see @sec:concluding-remarks.
 // On the positive, though _Ripser_ is very memory efficient relative to other reduction implementations, as demonstrated by @fig:ripser_vs_laplacian, the space asymptotics eventually catch up and render.